vivekumar190/assignmentfour/README.md

-so i have created a reusable component for card in components folder i have written custom css for card after that in Root ie App.js their is main div with class 'App' inside that i have used bootsrap Row And column for grid layout and responsiveness. once we fetch the data from api we can loop through userslist in this view
+so i have created a reusable component for card in components folder i have written custom css for card also i have added a follow unfollow button to card so that card look good anmd then imported this Card Components inside App.js after that in Root ie App.js their is main div with class 'App' inside that i have used bootsrap Row And column for grid layout and responsiveness. once we fetch the data from api we can loop through userslist in this view